salcedoe/MtMdocs/docs/volumeProcessing/surfaceModelTransformation.md

 ## Rotation

-To rotate a surface, you need a [transformation matrix](https://www.mathworks.com/help/images/matrix-representation-of-geometric-transformations.html), our old friends `sine` and `cosine`, and some linear algebra.
+To rotate a surface, you need a [transformation matrix](https://www.mathworks.com/help/images/matrix-representation-of-geometric-transformations.html), our old friends sine and cosine, and some linear algebra.
 For those who prefer not to perform linear algebra on the fly, the required steps are encapsulated in the course function **`mmRotateSurfaceVertices`**:

 ```matlab linenums="1" title="Rotate surface 90˚ around the y-axis"
 hp2.Vertices = mmRotateSurfaceVertices(hp2.Vertices,'y',90)